Subject Source: Library of Congress Genre/Form Terms

 File — Box 6, Folder: 3

-Scope and Contents The Leisure Hour Club Records include administrative materials, membership information, programs, and articles, newspaper clippings, and photographs that document the activities of the Leisure Hour Club since it was founded in 1896.
+Scope and Contents From the Collection: The Leisure Hour Club Records include administrative materials, membership information, programs, and articles, newspaper clippings, and photographs that document the activities of the Leisure Hour Club since it was founded in 1896.
 The collection is arranged into four series by topic.
 Series 1 contains administrative and minutes information, a majority of which are minutes.
 The first set of minutes present in the collection are from 1898 when the club officially incorporated under...

 Overview Robert Bridges (1914-1989) He served as a Staff Sergeant in the U. S. Marine Corps during WWII and was honorably discharged in December 1945.
 Before joining the Marines, Bridges worked on both the Golden Gate and Bay bridges.
 After his return from war and his discharge from the military, he joined the U.S. Mint in San Francisco.
 The collection contains papers and ephemera collected by him while working at the U.S. Mint as well as events he attended during that time period.

 Overview Colonel Tyrus William Cobb (1940- ) is a third-generation Nevadan who worked under President Ronald Reagan as a national security advisor as well as the Director of Soviet, European, and Canadian Affairs.
 Collection contains materials related to Cobb's time working under President Reagan, as well as information from his time in Vietnam and as a professional outside the White House.
 Collection materials include photos, newspaper clippings, and other documents.